-This bill amends the Managed Care Law to establish new standards for health carrier provider contracts, particularly when a contract termination affects 1,000 or more patients.
-It grants the insurance commissioner the authority to hold an informational public hearing within 15 business days of receiving notice of such a termination.
-The hearing aims to gather information on the potential impact of the termination on access to care in the community, but it does not grant the commissioner the power to require contract continuation or modification.
-Additionally, the bill mandates that health carriers provide written notice to affected patients within five business days of the contract termination, detailing their rights to continued access to care for 60 days post-termination.
+This bill amends the Managed Care Law to establish new standards for health carrier provider contracts, particularly in cases where a contract termination affects 1,000 or more patients.
+It allows the insurance commissioner to hold an informational public hearing within 15 business days of receiving notice of such a termination.
+The purpose of the hearing is to gather information and testimony regarding the potential impact on access to care in the community, but it does not grant the commissioner the authority to approve or disapprove the termination.
+Additionally, the bill mandates that health carriers provide written notice to affected patients within 5 business days of the contract termination, detailing their rights to continued access to the provider for 60 days post-termination.

 Statutes affected: